 The best seasonal photos can convey the photographer’s feelings.

 Winter can be a cosy season of hot cocoa and marshmallows.
 Or it can be cold and minimalist with Nordic interiors, pale colours and snow-white decorations.

 My favourite season is autumn: Orange pumpkins, red fallen leaves, and last berries.

 Perfect for a still life!
 So, how can we shoot it from above?

 Brew some tea and add fallen leaves around it.
 Take your favourite rainy day book and make it the centre of your composition.
 Make it about Halloween or summer’s end.

 Think about what your favourites are, and make a list of 10-20 props.
 Pick the feeling that seems like the easiest to visualise.

 Finally, choose some objects to represent that feeling.
 Arrange them in a simple composition and take a shot.

 2. Add Hands in the Frame

 Whatever you work on, including hands in the frame brings your image to life.

 Are you creating a food photography image?
 Capture hands serving food or adjusting napkins.

 Or maybe you’re trying to capture someone’s workplace?
 Perfect!
 Let the hands of an artist, carpenter, or barista be your star!

 Hobbies also have a huge number of narrative opportunities!

 Capture your mom working on seedlings, for example.

 If you don’t have a remote shutter release, it could be challenging to photograph your own hands.
 So ask a friend for help!
 Prepare your set and lighting, and ask your model to pose for the shot when everything is in place.
 They would need to pose only for a few minutes, and you’ll get your perfect shot!

 3. Get Creative with Coffee

 Coffee is my go-to object for any project.
-But it’s also the ideal model for a cool flat lay photo!
+But it’s also the ideal model for a cool flat lay photo idea!
 There’s no limit to how you can use coffee as a prime hero of your flat lay.